rsksmart/tokenbridge/docs/DappGuide.md

 Once all the steps are done, you have to **wait around 5 minutes in testnet or 1 hour in mainnet** for the tokens to cross.
 You can **check the  token contract on the other network** by clicking on the symbol (red arrow on the image).
-You can also change the network on you wallet (in this case we would change to Kovan).
+You can also change the network on your wallet (in this case we would change to Kovan).
 To do this, add the token to your wallet using the address of the crossed token contract (red arrow on the image) in your wallet.

 <p align="center">
   <img src="./images/dapp-image6.png" />